BenWard/benward-web/jekyll/_posts/blog/2013/2013-01-13-free-ben-ward.md

 The second thing is the denial of decompression.
 Christmas is a time of year that I enjoy immensely.
 I'm blessed with a large family who I love, and I make an annual trip at Christmas because we all come home for it.
 Siblings, grandparents, cousins, aunts and uncles, all in the space of a few days.
 Plus visiting London as well, sleeping on those floors and temporary beds for a couple of weeks makes for a busy time.

-Previously when returning to San Francisco, to the apartment that I rent by myself, I don't rush out to see people.
+Previously when returning to San Francisco, to the apartment I rent by myself, I don't rush out to see people.
 I take a few days and a weekend to unwind, sleep in my own bed, and breathe out.
 I'm lucky that Christmas is mostly a relaxing time for me, but still, my own space in my own company is rather cherished.

 I can't relax like that here.
 I'm in a perfectly fine AirBnB flat which I've rented for two weeks.
 Enough to settle down and take a little time to myself I hope, but not so long as to wipe out my savings paying double rent.
 Its fine, it's functional, but it's certainly not *my* space.
 New noises, different neighbourhood, strange smells and the overbearing awareness that I don't know how long I'll be here doesn't relax me.
 I'm getting there slowly, establishing a slightly dull routine, but I wish I could lie on my floor and play records.